alexhroom/crier/README.md

 - `-mime [mimetype]`: Choose the [MIME type of your file](https://www.sitepoint.com/mime-types-complete-list/).
 Defauls to `text/plain`.
 If you're using HTML you should set this to `text/html`, or if using CSS you should set this to `text/css`.

 # Development
-I'm developing this as a personal project, and would like to build it into a sort of minimalist newsletter client, with better support for formatting & mailing lists.
-Ideally, users will just be able to run `file_to_email my_newsletter` (or whatever I end up renaming it to.
-I think Crier might sound catchy) and send a newsletter from the command line.
+This is a personal project that I am developing for fun, and also to learn Go.
+I would like to aim future development at making this a more user-friendly experience.
+For example, I'd like to let users give a style sheet template and be able to write their content in Markdown, and have crier automatically be able to put them together as a html/css document.